Stay Tuned! News Forthcoming!

 at Prince Frederick Library

-Shoulder's ALL cured and am writing with two hands and ten toes!
-Hoping YOU are doing the same.
-So much going on!
+2019 is here and so much going on!
 I am stealing time to scribble and decipher and re-work-work-work new and ongoing stories, poems and articles.

 The Bay Weekly accepted for the Labor Day issue my mini-interviews with Barbara Lorton, singer and musician, and with Samantha Piotros, student and nurse.